-- 4.4 Contrary to the perception that mandatory unjustified dismissal restrictions are a benefit won by unions, they are in reality a tax on employees or employment.
+- restrictions are a benefit won by unions, they are in reality a tax on employees or employment.
 This is not difficult to see.
 Consider a world in which unjustifiable dismissal restrictions are introduced for a category of workers (such as non-union workers prior to the ECA) to which they didn't previously apply.
 This raises the costs to firms of employing them (because they must factor into their employment cost calculations some risk of a costly dismissal).
 They can't absorb this cost by reducing their profits (because investors won't keep putting money into firms that don't make competitive returns).
 In competitive markets they can't increase their prices either.
 So they have to offset the expected cost of likely dismissals primarily by reductions in wages or other benefits or lower levels of employment than would otherwise prevail. - 4.5 A study undertaken in the 1990s in New Zealand attempted to estimate the cost of this 'employment tax'.
-It extrapolated findings from the United States on the magnitude of the effects of mandatory
+6 It extrapolated findings from the United States on the magnitude of the effects of mandatory

-Epstein, Richard (1984) 'In Defense of the Contract at Will', University of Chicago Law Review, 51, p 972.

-Posner, Richard A (1986), Economic Analysis of Law, Boston, Little, Brown and Company, p unjustified dismissal restrictions in that country.
+Epstein, Richard (1984) 'In Defense of the Contract at Will', University of Chicago Law Review, 51 n 972 unjustified dismissal restrictions in that country.
 The illustrative results included a 10 percent increase in the New Zealand Gini coefficient (a measure of the degree of inequality in the distribution of income), an 18 percent decrease in the mean income received by households in the lowest income quintile, a decrease of over 7 percent in real compensation paid to workers who continue to work, and a decline of overall employment (depending on the assumptions made) of from 1.5 percent to 3 percent.
 Since employment in New Zealand was 1.653,000 in December 1995, that amounted to between 19,000 and 47,000 jobs.